mcyandex/chatbot-simple-text/README.md

 ```

 # Note

+Inspired by A presentation by [@Kaleb](https://github.com/Kalebu)
+at the Generative AI Tanzania meetup, [ here is the code which was used in his presentation.](https://github.com/Generative-AI-Tanzania/Building-With-LLMs)

 I know it should be a very simple example but i mainly used a format of a project that i have been working on for a while.
 So this is ready for easy improvements and additions.